GabrielMoreau/uvmat-doc/help/README.md

 This edit box transforms in a menu when a preselected list of allowed input values has been set by the schema.

-## 14 - Appendix: overview of the package functions #overview
+## 14 - Appendix: overview of the package functions

 Note:these functions are listed in the function _check_files.m_ launched when the GUI *uvmat* is opened.